rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 ---
 layout: post
-title: Achieving a framework-independent zen with the power of interfaces and hexagonal architecture
+title: Achieving framework-independent zen with the power of interfaces and hexagonal architecture
 ---

 Have you ever wondered what would happen if Spring was to suddenly pop out of existence?
 How easy would it be to migrate your web application to a different framework?
 Would it be possible at all?

 Don't worry, this is not one of those posts where I tell you that Spring is the root of all evil and you should try the fancy-new-alternative framework instead!
 What I do want to tell you, though, is that **strong dependency on external components is dangerous** and often hinders your project's elasticity and capability to change - those two aspects are very close to AGILE and we don't want to risk being called UNAGILE, don't we?

 "Easier said than done", you might say, as web frameworks nowadays can be very intrusive.
 Contrary to libraries, they often enforce their structure, vision or conventions on us, making it necessary to adhere to those if we want to use the framework.
 Some of them introduce their own CLI tools to setup the aforementioned structure and conventions for you.
 Some others got so robust and compilcated they need a module to make it a sane experience to start working with them (looking at you, Spring Boot).
 Is it at all possible to isolate your logic and domain code in this situation?